Allium ampeloprasum var. porrum

 This tall heirloom grows as tall as 30 inches, with stalks that can reach three inches wide at maturity.
 ‘Autumn Giant’ is ready to harvest in 135 to 150 days.

-Get packages of about 300 seeds from Seeds4planting via Amazon.
+Get packages of about 50 seeds from Frozen Seed Capsules via Amazon.

 Packages of 72 seedlings of this cultivar are available from Burpee.